Menopause + Stress = Weight Gain?

 6 Reasons How Stress Hormones Contribute to Excess Weight During your Menopause Years

-You probably wouldn’t be surprised to know that more stress and stress hormones promote weight gain, would you?
+You probably wouldn’t be surprised to know that more stress during menopause and stress hormones promote weight gain, would you?

 Many women entering perimenopause experience symptoms of added weight that they just can’t get rid of.

-But what exactly is stress, and how does it keep you from your weight loss goals?
+But what exactly is stress, and how does it keep you from your weight loss goals during menopause?

 Stress can cause cravings, increased appetite, and “stress eating.”
 It can promote fat storage around the waist with its effect on insulin sensitivity.
 Stress can also be mood-busting and demotivating, not to mention how it worsens sleep.